 Step 5: Remove the dough from the refrigerator and move it into a flour-dusted banneton basket.
 Let the dough rise in a warm place until it is almost double in size.
 Use a bench scraper to get all of the dough out of the bowl.

 If you don’t have a banneton, move the dough to a bowl lined with a clean dish towel.
-The dish towel will behave similarly to the banneton and absorb some of the extra moisture from the dough.
+The dish towel will behave similarly to the banneton, absorbing some of the extra moisture from the dough.

 Step 6: Place a Dutch oven or a cast iron skillet and an ice pan into the oven.
-Preheat the oven to 500ยบ F while the dough is resting.
+Preheat the oven to 500º F while the dough is resting.

 Dutch Oven vs. Baking Dish

 Step 7: Let the baking dish heat for 15 minutes, so it gets nice and hot.
 Place a piece of parchment paper on the counter.
-Carefully turn the banneton upside down so the smooth side down onto the parchment paper.
-You can see the banneton basket helps the dough make a great shaped loaf.
+Carefully turn the banneton upside down so the smooth side is down onto the parchment paper.
+You can see the banneton basket helps the dough make a great-shaped loaf.

 Step 8: Score the top of the dough with a bread lame.
 Don’t go too deep; about half an inch is good.
 You can score the top of the dough in any shape you like.
 Lightly dust the top of the dough with gluten free flour.

 Step 9: Put on oven mitts and remove the Dutch oven or pan from the oven.
 Remove the lid quickly, pick up the dough with the parchment paper, and gently drop it into the Dutch oven.
-Put the lid on and put it back in the oven.
+Put the lid on and return it to the oven.

-Step 10: Reduce the baking temperature to 450ยบ F and bake the bread for 20 minutes with the lid on the Dutch oven or ice in the pan.
-After the 20 minutes, put on the oven mitts, remove the Dutch oven lid or the ice pan, and continue to bake the bread for an additional 30-40 minutes.
+Step 10: Reduce the baking temperature to 450º F and bake the bread for 20 minutes with the lid on the Dutch oven or ice in the pan.
+After 20 minutes, put on the oven mitts, remove the Dutch oven lid or the ice pan, and bake for an additional 30-40 minutes.

 Step 12: Carefully lift the bread out of the Dutch oven and place it onto a wire cooling rack.

-๐ Sandi says: This next step is going to be the most difficult…don’t cut the bread until it has cooled to room temperature.
+🔑 Sandi says: This next step is going to be the most difficult…do not cut the bread until it has cooled to room temperature.
 This can take a few hours.
 It will be very tempting to cut into the bread because your house will smell amazing.
 Try to resist the temptation, because the bread will get way better as it cools.
 If you cut into the bread too soon, the interior will still be sticky.

 This incredible gluten free cranberry walnut sourdough loaf has the perfect golden crust!
 Serve this bread with any meal.
 I also love it toasted with cream cheese for breakfast!